martijns/PhasmophobiaSolver/README.md

 # Changes

-- 2.0
+- 2.0.0
-	-Added support for image overlays!
+  - Added support for image overlays!
 Now you can piecemeal this overlay how you would like with images or text.

+- 1.2.0
+	- Added two ghost types: The Goryo and Myling
-- 1.2
+	- Added ghostinfo command
+	- Added possible ghost text
-	-Added two ghost types; The Goryo and Myling, added ghostinfo command, added possible ghost text, updated all evidence to match the reshuffling of evidence, updated descriptions with the new evidence types.
+	- Updated all evidence to match the reshuffling of evidence
+	- updated descriptions with the new evidence types

 - 1.1.0
   - Added new ghosts: Hantu and Yokai